The whole purpose of this course is to develop employees in a shortage area of manufacturing operations.

 One of the main parts of the final year will be the final year project.
-This is a work-based project that will allow students to use the knowledge built up through the course to solve a genuine workplace-engineering problem
+This is a work-based project that will allow students to use the knowledge built up through the course to solve a genuine workplace-engineering problem.

 Each application and professional work experience is considered on an individual basis.
 We will also want to see that you are enthusiastic and motivated to take this course and that you have the potential to benefit from part-time study, which can support your career development.

-The School of Engineering has provided very successful part-time BEng programmes for almost 19 years.
+The School of Engineering has provided very successful part-time BEng programmes for almost 20 years.
 The portfolio currently consists of three programmes – BEng Manufacturing Systems Engineering, BEng Mechanical and Manufacturing Engineering and BEng Materials Science.